miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Ocean House:
 +Restored missing Ocean House newspaper and made photos look sepia.
 +Hid Ocean House killer's axe and increased chance of noticing him.
-+Restored Ocean House valve, sprinkler, cans, doors and some sounds.
++Restored Ocean House sprinkler sequence, some cans and some sounds.
 +Swapped low Dodge book with Defense powerup and restored moon sky.
 +Restored Hellcat and valve sequences and fixed some lantern sparks.
 +Made Edward's theme play only after the Ocean House has been left.
-Prevented re-entering maps and added missing trailer and bar lamps.
+Hid clipping boxes and added a missing door, trailer and bar lamps.
 Added and corrected inspections of containers and steam pipe damage.
 Restored ghost whispers, scenes, laughter and vent breaking sounds.
-Fixed Ocean House rails, areaportals, shadows and blocked map holes.
+Fixed railings, areaportals, shadows, vanishing junk and map holes.
 Swapped door handle that could be used too soon and fixed one icon.
 Fixed double ghost, elevator buttons, bad sprite and scary sounds.